-Given its mountainous location, most of the region is relatively “inaka”.
+Given its mountainous location, most of the region is relatively inaka.
 However, don’t take that to be a bad thing!
-Tone is blessed with an abundance of natural attractions such as amazing natural onsen, ski resorts for all skill levels, Oze National Park, and hiking trails, making it a prime outdoor recreation destination all year round.
-Be sure to try some of the outdoor sports up in Minakami, where you can go bungee jumping, canyoning, rafting, or even paragliding!
+Tone is blessed with an abundance of natural attractions such as amazing natural onsen, ski resorts for all skill levels, Oze National Park and hiking trails, making it a prime outdoor recreation destination all year round.
+Be sure to try some of the outdoor sports up in Minakami, such as bungee jumping, canyoning, rafting, or even paragliding!

 Numata is small in comparison to the major city centres, so while it isn’t the best place for shopping, it has a good selection of restaurants and izakaya.

 Tone is easily accessible via train and car; give the scenic route a go if you plan on driving!
 While it takes a little longer than the expressway (toll way), the stretch of Route 17 in Tone runs alongside the Tone River and many of the mountain roads provide breathtaking scenery.
 Check out the GAJET page for more information.

 Welcome to the Tobu Region!
 The Tobu region is located in south eastern Gunma and borders Saitama, Tochigi and Ibaraki.
 This region includes Kiryu, Midori, Ota, Oura, Oizumi, Chiyoda, Tatebayashi, Meiwa and Itakura.
 The Tobu region offers a more countryside view of Gunma.
 While the Tobu region may lack a big city feel, there are plenty of things worth seeing and doing in this area.